pradeepsinngh/Quick-Machine-Learning-Notes/Regression Models/linear_regression/linear_regression.md

 What exactly is MSE?
 Imagine we have an arbitrary set of points [1, 2, 3, 4, 5, 6, 7].
 The mean of this set is 4.
 Error tells us how far away from the mean each of the points in the set are.
 For example, there is a difference of 3 between 1 (the first element) and the mean.
 MSE is simply the square of the difference, which for the case of 1 is 9 (since 3^2 = 9).
 Basically, the farther the points lie from the mean, the larger our MSE will be.
 The goal of linear regression is to find a best fit line with the smallest possible MSE.

+MSE cost function for linear regression is a convex function.

 What is the point of squaring the error?
 We square the error for two reasons:
 1. to ensure that the difference is always positive
 2. to emphasize larger differences (similar reasoning behind log scale)